Infertility to Healthy Baby

 - Hormone balancing and acupuncture to help with endometriosis

-- Anti-inflammatory herbs to help with uterine lining quality, proper diet to help maintain a pregnancy
+- A proper diet to help maintain a pregnancy

 - Herbs, antioxidants, acupuncture and liver detoxification to help with sperm count and quality in male factor infertility

-- Thorough investigation to determine the root cause of infertility issues
+- A thorough investigation to determine the root cause of your infertility issues

 - Healthier hormone balance